mentorpal/aws-beanstalk-terraform/template/README.md

 - (`Developer`) a [GOOGLE_CLIENT_ID](https://developers.google.com/identity/one-tap/web/guides/get-google-api-clientid) for google user authentication

 - A domain name and SSL certificate for your mentorpal site.
-Current terraform assumes this is all in AWS with cert in `AWS Certificate Manager` and DNS in `AWS Route 53`)
+Current terraform assumes this is all in AWS with cert in `AWS Certificate Manager` and DNS in `AWS Route 53`), and you must have an instance of the certificate in the same AWS region where you are deploying the app (you can create certs for the same domain in multiple regions with ACM.)

 ## Configuring this template for a New mentorpal Site